stoyle/clojure-workshop/README.md

 ## Setup workspace in Light Table

-Open project in Light Table`
+Open project in Light Table:

 ```
 File -> Open Folder -> Navigate to folder where you have checked out the project -> Press upload on the workspace folder.